preethamdommata/WebAutomation/README.md

 - Automated the scenario given considering conditions as per the assignment requirements and tech stack.
 - Automated one scenario and used the same test case with different data approaches.

 Known Issues:
 - Framework is designed considering support for both chrome and firefox browsers using the standalone selenium server.
 - Latest Firefox Gecko driver has many problems and issues.
 Hence scripts run without fail in chrome.
 (After some reasearch opted to chrome over firefox)
 - As the application framework is angular based, it would be more ease developing the automation framework using Protractor

 Other ideas:

-- Scope for Data driven approach can be further scaled by automating reading the data from excel and .csv files
+- Scope for Data driven approach can be further scaled by automating reading the data from excel and .csv files depending on the need.
 - Further depending on the application design, automation framework can be further programmed to used best approaches to support four principles of automation testing.
  Four principles : scalability, maintainability, readability, reliability